-The following sections discuss by location the historic properties (i.e., historic resources and archaeological resources) and linear historic resources identified by this analysis, including their National Register eligibility.
-The locations of the historic resources (linear and non-linear) are presented on maps located in Appendix F. Archaeological resources are not shown on these maps to protect their locations and safeguard these fragile resources from potential harm.
+The following sections discuss by location the potential historic properties (i.e., cultural resources and archaeological resources) and linear resources identified by this analysis, including their National Register eligibility.
+The locations of the cultural resources (linear and non-linear) are presented on maps located in Appendix F, Figures.
+Archaeological resources are not shown on these maps to protect their locations and safeguard these fragile resources from potential harm.